MicrosoftDocs/azure-reference-other/stream-analytics-query-language/time-skew-policies-azure-stream-analytics.md

 ## **Out of Order Policy**
 Having events ordered by time is very important in streaming analytics.
-However due to the 3 issues mentioned below it is often the case that they are received out-of-order, which may affect the results of our queries.
+However due to the 3 issues mentioned above, it is often the case that they are received out-of-order, which may affect the results of our queries.
-The Out of Order Policy allows allow to **reorder events** by timestamp when they arrive within the defined tolerance window.
+The Out of Order Policy allows to **reorder events** by timestamp when they arrive within the defined tolerance window.
 Events that arrive later than tolerance are **either dropped or adjusted**, depending of the setting you choose.
 - Adjusted: Adjusted to appear to have arrived at the latest acceptable time.
 - Dropped: Discarded.

 This setting can be adjusted in the Azure portal (in the “Event Ordering” tab of a job).
-For more information, please refer to [this page](https://docs.microsoft.com/azure/stream-analytics/stream-analytics-out-of-order-and-late-events).
+For more information, please refer to [the event order considerations page](https://docs.microsoft.com/azure/stream-analytics/stream-analytics-out-of-order-and-late-events).

 When setting an out of order policy greater than 0, Stream Analytics will buffer events up to that window and reorder them using the user defined timestamp before applying the temporal transformation.
 Generally starting with a 3 second window first is a good best practice and then tune the value to reduce the number of events getting time adjusted.
 Note that because of the buffering, the side effect is the output is delayed by the same amount of time.
 As a result, you will need to tune the value to reduce the number of out of order events and keep the latency low.